DrkWithT/Toy_Language/README.md

 ### TODO:
  1. ~~Make parser and `vartypes.h` structures.~~
+   - Later add logical expressions.
- 2. Make interpreter: ~~create scopes as HashTable using bucket lists~~, native function API, and evaluator as visitor pattern on AST.
+ 2. ~~Make interpreter: create scopes as HashTable using bucket lists~~, native function API, and evaluator as visitor pattern on AST.
-   - When done with variable scopes and interpreter, replace deallocation code within `expr/stmt_destroy` of `ast.c`!
-   - Order of cleanup: destroy AST, destroy interpreter scopes.
-Source string must be freed after parsing!
  3. Test sample scripts!
- 4. Add parentheses grouping later...
-Add parse logic in `parse_literal` for `(EXPR)` case.
+ 4. Refactor and test code even more?